top of page

 Another WRC expressed the view that LA 32/22 was wrongly decided and the wording “24 hours consecutive good weather” was missing from the performance warranty.
 In essence, WRC, or rather their external legal advisers, argued: “Why not say it?” i.e. 24 hours of consecutive good weather if that was the intention of the parties.

-*These are simply brief observations gleaned from handling performance claims, not indicative of the author’s perspective on whether the decision was correct or not or whether the word “day” means, in this context, 24 hours.
+Note: These are brief observations gleaned from handling performance claims, not indicative of the author’s perspective on whether the decision was correct or whether the word “day” means, in this context, 24 hours.

 bottom of page